Analogous Art: Everything You Need to Know

 After you complete the submission process, your patent application will move into pending status.
 You can track the status through the USPTO website.
 If your reviewer believes that your invention falls under analogous art, you can also request an appeal.

 If you need help with analogous art, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.